praths007/coursera_machine_learning/README.md

 # coursera_machine_learning

-coursera machine learning course programing assignments
+This repo is updated with solutions to the programing assignments of coursera machine learning course as I progress through it every week